mpfdavis/outputcache/README.md

 - If the querystring collection contains 'cache=false' value pair.
 - The request has an 'X-Output-Cache' header set with the value 'ms'

+## What's new?

+- No longer checks the process and will cache output for all NODE_ENV - checking process is an expensive operation so this is now avoided.
+If you don't want to use outputcache in dev mode, it's easy enough to manage this outside of the module
+- Now uses stale-lru-cache - this uses Maps for storage and is many, many times faster than Objects.
+The popular 'lru-cache' was found to leak memory and become slow under heavy load
+- useCacheHeader now defaults to true - the module will seek to use cache-control max-age for ttl unless this is set to false

+## Coming Soon
+- Option to skip 4xx, 3xx, 5xx
+- Option varyByUserAgent
+- Option to use any cache provider e.g. memcache
+- Log misses
+- Cache skip via cookie